dislick/patrickmuff-blog/posts/my-first-track-day/index.md

 ![Action shot](./action_shot.jpg)

 Some months prior to this photo I decided that I would have my first track day this year.
 At the end of July I took my Kawasaki ZX-6R 636 and went to [Circuit de l'Anneau du Rhin](https://www.rheinring.com/rennstrecken/rennstrecke-3-0-km/) which is the closest circuit to where I live.
-Thankfully I was able to borrow one of our company trucks to transport the bike.
+Thankfully I was able to borrow fix of our company trucks to transport the bike.
 The guys there even built a little ramp for me!

 ![Loading the bike in the truck](./loading.jpg)